- 1 Top 7 Best HDMI Adapters Compared

 The Kicoeoy HDMI Adapter Converter is the perfect adapter for Apple iPhone or iPad users without access to the mirroring tech found in Apple TVs and similar media players.
 It quickly and reliably ports video up to 1080p right from your phone or tablet to a television or secondary monitor.
 This is great for watching videos but also fantastic for porting the signal from a Facetime or Skype call to a bigger screen, a unique selling point for the adapter.

 Being as how this adapter needs a lightning connection to work, this is for Apple phone and tablet users only.
+And is compatible with the best kids computer case for iPads.
 It also requires an external power supply to run, though we had no problem just plugging it into the USB hub we use to charge iPhones.